What is a Personal Care Home?

 The Texas Department of Aging and Disability Services (DADS) licenses and inspects personal care homes to ensure compliance with state regulations.
 Through these regulatory activities, DADS protects Texas citizens who receive long-term care services.
-When choosing a personal care homes keep in mind that in Texas, they are licensed according to size, type and building safety features so be sure to ask.

 Elder Options of Texas